Stay tuned for our upcoming events.

-We need volunteers in Altona North (Melbourne) on December 9 and December 10 for a huge bike pack weekend for our latest projects in Uganda and Pakistan!
+Thank you to our incredible volunteers who helped us with our huge bike pack weekend in Melbourne for our latest projects in Uganda and Pakistan!

 It is with great pleasure that we announce our new partnership with @Global Cycle Rides!
 GCR offers personal tour rides around the world and road bike rental in 34 major cities.
 Bikes 4 Life is honoured to be Global Cycle Ride’s official charity partner in Australia

-Next month GCR are organising a special fundraising and film event in Sydney to coincide with the news of our new partnership.
-GCR and Bikes 4 Life invite everyone to come along to see the new documentary film ‘All For One’ The Orica GreenEDGEStory.
-A true story of inspiration in the competitive cycling world, this is a film not to be missed.
+In September, GCR organised a special fundraising and film event in Sydney which coincided with the news of our new partnership.
+Friends and supporters of GCR and Bikes 4 Life came along to see the new documentary film ‘All For One’ The Orica GreenEDGEStory.
+It was a fantastic movie – the true story of inspiration in the competitive cycling world.

-There will also be a silent auction on the night with many items up for grabs including a signed cycling jersey donated by Orica GreenEDGE Cycling.
+There was also a silent auction on the night with many items up for grabs including a signed cycling jersey donated by Orica GreenEDGE Cycling.
+Congratulations to the sucessful bidders.

 In 2017 Bikes 4 Life are partnering again with 99 Bikes to help get more bikes to people in need, globally.
 If you donate your old bike – you’ll get $50 off a new bike.
 Easy!